kepelrs/nestjs-prisma-crud/docs/docs/crud-endpoints.md

 The above will scaffold the entire CRUD module for you, most notably:

--   `post.controller.ts` where you can add, remove or extend your controllers' functionality
+-   `post.controller.ts` where you can add, remove or extend your controllers' functionality.
--   `post.service.ts` where you can configure your crud endpoints
+-   `post.service.ts` where you can configure your crud endpoints.

 ## CRUD Controller